tlevine/dada.pink/data/index.md

 ### Anything can be quantified
 Everything can be turned into a number, and computers can compute numbers much more cheaply than humans can.
-After we have quantified things, we can process them with our powerful and cheap computers In data science, we look for numbers in everything, because we need to turn stuff into numbers in order for our computers to process them.
+In data science, we look for numbers in everything, because we need to turn stuff into numbers in order for our computers to process them.

-### Boring work should be sent to robots
+### Repetitive tasks should be automated
-Within the context of data analysis, there are some much more practical reasons for this.
-A typical boring task might be drawing a new graph every time some dataset is updated.
-A robot will do this with substantially more consistency/accuracy and for a substantially lower cost.

-So here are some mindsets that follow from the aforementioned data science mindset.
+Data science is all about replacing expensive human thought with inexpensive computers.
+In data science, we make the following sorts of decisions.

 * Data collection should be automatic and unobtrusive; questionnaires and lab studies are too much work.
-* I don't need a full-fleged research plan before you start collecting data;
-    I'll record everything that is convenient, and I'll store it in the most raw form.
+* Collect any data that might be useful later or that are just easy to collect.
+    Don't wait until you have a full-fleged research plan.
 * All analyses should be scripted.

-To say this more explosively, I value laziness.

 ### Focus on connecting datasets rather than on tuning models
 In a conventional statistics class, you'll learn a lot about how to choose